htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`EXEC_TRANSFER_ATTEMPTS`
-    Sometimes due to a router misconfiguration, kernel bug, or other network problem, the transfer of the initial checkpoint from the submit machine to the execute machine will fail midway through.
+    Sometimes due to a router misconfiguration, kernel bug, or other network problem, the transfer of the initial checkpoint from the access point to the execute machine will fail midway through.
 This parameter allows a retry of the transfer a certain number of times that must be equal to or greater than 1.
 If this parameter is not specified, or specified incorrectly, then it will default to three.